-Under the leadership of Deputy Headteacher, Mrs Emeny, pupils have developed skills in horticulture, conservation and a variety of outdoor crafts.
+Under the leadership of our Head Teacher, Mrs Emeny, along with Year 6 Class Teacher Mr Webster, pupils have developed skills in horticulture, conservation and a variety of outdoor crafts.

 Pupils learn about composting – what can and cannot be composted – and how to build and turn a heap to aid decomposition.
 They are now in charge of collecting worms and waste to add to the compost.
 Additionally, produce from the school garden is not wasted, but sold to parents or supplies the school kitchen – and with over 480 pupils and staff mouths to feed daily – that’s a big undertaking.
 So along with the pleasures of growing and nurturing plants and seeds, pupils learn about the business and economic aspects of horticultural production and have learned the ‘value’ of growing things.

 - Pupils will learn to care for their environment with a daily litter duty.

 - Build a bug hotel to make our school more wildlife friendly.

 - Pupils will decide what they want to grow to eat and will sell surplus crops to parents, to learn about the economic aspects of horticulture.

 - Create bird feeders and nesting boxes to encourage birds into the school garden.

 Planting is one of my favourite activities to do outside.
 I enjoy growing both fruit and vegetables because after all of the effort, the food tastes fresh and wonderful.